 This section describes the health effects of the substance, including signs and symptoms of exposure and medical conditions made worse by exposure.
 Acute (short-term) and chronic (long-term) effects of exposure must always be included.
 SDSs often leave out chronic health information, such as whether a chemical causes cancer or birth defects.
 This section must also contain information on target organs (liver, kidneys or central nervous system), signs or symptoms of exposure, medical conditions generally aggravated by exposure.
 Routes of entry (inhalation, skin contact, swallowing) and emergency and first aid procedures must also be included.

 Unfortunately, a lot of SDSs in circulation do not contain complete and accurate health hazard information.

 4 - Exposure Standards

 The SDS must also list the exposure standards (the limit allowed in the air when working with the substance) and threshold limit values (TLVs) of ingredients if the substance has these.

 The information should include the following:

-The MSDS should list control measures that can reduce or eliminate the hazard, including ventilation and other engineering controls, safe work practices.
+The SDS should list control measures that can reduce or eliminate the hazard, including ventilation and other engineering controls, safe work practices.